Kim McGuinness: Career

 McGuinness was elected to represent the Lemington ward on Newcastle City Council in 2015, before joining the authority's cabinet in 2016 as executive member for culture, sport and public health.

 McGuinness became the Northumbria Police and Crime Commissioner in a by-election on 18 July 2019, succeeding Dame Vera Baird and the acting commissioner, Ruth Durham, following Baird leaving the role to become Victims' Commissioner.
 She retained the role following an election on 6 May 2021.

 McGuinness was selected as the Labour candidate for the new position of North East Mayor in July 2023.
 The election took place on 2 May 2024.

 In July 2023, an allegedly racist tweet came to light that McGuinness had posted in 2011.
 The tweet stated "f*** off!
 I am not a gypsy!"
 In February 2024 a complaint was made by The Traveller Movement to Keir Starmer, and McGuinness apologised for the remark.

-In May 2024 McGuinness was elected as the first North East Mayor.
+In May 2024 McGuinness was elected by Councillor Martin Gannon as the first North East Mayor.
 She won 41.3% of the vote.

 McGuinness became the first chair of the newly formed The Great North Partnership in May 2025.